Klaipėda Free Economic Zone: History

-The Klaipėda Free Economic Zone was established in 1996, and is managed by Klaipėda FEZ Management Company (Lithuanian: Klaipėdos LEZ Valdymo Bendrovė), a private limited liability company.
-Approximately 60% of the management company is owned by the Baltic Fund, an investment fund financed by foreign investors.
-The remaining shares are owned by city enterprises, municipalities, and the Government of Lithuania.
-In 2001, the Rockefeller Foundation sold its shares to Pierre J. Everaert Family Trust, based in Demarest, New Jersey, which subsequently became the largest private shareholder of the KFEZ.
+The Klaipėda FEZ was established in 2002 and is managed by the Klaipėda FEZ Management Company (Klaipėdos LEZ Valdymo Bendrovė), a private limited liability company.
+Approximately 60% of the Klaipėda FEZ Management Company is owned by the Baltic Fund, an investment fund financed by foreign investors, while the remaining shares are held by city enterprises, municipalities, and the Government of Lithuania.

-Challenges emerged during Lithuania's negotiations for accession to the European Union.
-Klaipėda FEZ began its activities in December 2001.
-In 2003, Indorama announced an investment of €80 million for a plastic production factory located in the area.
+The Pierre J. Everaert Family Trust became the zone's largest private shareholder, holding a significant minority stake in the Klaipėda FEZ Management Company.

-Since 2004, Lithuanian-based companies have participated in the Klaipėda FEZ in order to attract additional investment.
-In 2005 the KFEZ initiated plans for expansion and further land development, seeking support from European Union structural funds.
-By the end of 2007, KFEZ had attracted around 600 million litas (€174 million) of investments.
-Over €783 million in investments have been made since 2002.
+European Union accession negotiations initially created regulatory uncertainty for the zone.
+This mainly concerned whether Lithuania's tax incentives would remain compatible with EU rules on state aid and competition.
+In 2003, it secured a major investment commitment when Indorama Ventures announced plans to invest €80 million in a plastic production facility.

-As of 2024, more than 5,000 employees are working in companies located within the zone, along with over 45 foreign investors.
-The latter have paid over €107 million or $124.3 million in personal income, VAT, and social security taxes.
+Since 2004, Lithuania-based companies have participated in the Klaipėda FEZ to attract additional investment.
+In 2005, the Klaipėda FEZ initiated plans for expansion and further land development, seeking support from the European Union structural funds.
+By the end of 2007, Klaipėda FEZ had attracted approximately €174 million in cumulative investment.